 So if you’re a resident of Australia you may wish to consider the Foxtel Now 2 weeks Free live TV trial, which offers each and every A League game online*, as well the option to stream the A League live with eligible mobile devices through Foxtel Go within minutes of getting started.

 A League Players to Watch

-Besart Berisha was the star signing for Victory last season, and it paid off big time, with the Albanian striker scoring a stack of goals and proving pivotal in their Grand Final over Sydney earlier in the year.
+Besart Berisha has been a star for the Melbourne Victory since joining them from the Brisbane Roar, with the Albanian striker scoring a stack of goals and proving pivotal in the Grand Final victory over Sydney in 2015/16.
 He is a dangerous weapon up forward, and can pretty much create a goal from absolute nothing.
 He is such a key component to the Victory and if he can fire, then the side is a massive chance of getting revenge on Sydney FC.

-Devante Clut is a star midfielder for the Brisbane Roar who didn’t really get much of an opportunity last season, but now with new coach John Aloisi at the helm, expect this gun to be a big player for the season.
-He is a goal scorer and that is what the Roar need if they are to play finals this season, and most are picking them to.
+Devante Clut is a star midfielder for the Newcastle Jets who didn’t really get much of an opportunity with the Brisbane Roar, but now with the Jets, expect this gun to be a big player for the season and the Novocastrians.
+He is a goal scorer and that is what the Jets need if they are to play finals this season, and challenge for the title.

 Sarpeet Singh is an 18 year old for the Wellington Phoenix who will have a real crack for the side this season after getting a taste for it last year, where he played two games and did impress each time.
 The Phoenix have shown some faith in the kid, signing him for three years.
 He has played for New Zealand as an international junior and this could be the season where the boy becomes a man.